gerbless/react-tutorial/flux/readme.md

 ## Flux implementation by Facebook

 To make things as simple as possible, we will not use modules to keep components separated at all.
-Instead, we will use the module pattern to encapsulate our inner implementation from public interface.
+Instead, we are going to use the module pattern to encapsulate our inner implementation from public interface.

-If you do not know about which software design patterns are commonly used in Javascript, you can visit this link to learn about [JAVASCRIPT DESIGN PATTERNS][javascript-design-patterns-source]
+If you do not know about which software design patterns are commonly used in Javascript, you can visit this link to learn about [JAVASCRIPT DESIGN PATTERNS][javascript-design-patterns-source].

 Our very first step is import all the dependencies that we will need